cmndrsn/mer-quality/content/survey-items.md

 #### Cleaning & preprocessing

--   Security of sensitive data is supported by anonymisation (where applicable).
+-   (If applicable) Security of sensitive data is supported by anonymisation.

 #### Maintenance